-PAD typically affects people over the age of 50, but it can be a problem for people of many other ages.
+Peripheral artery disease (PAD) is a condition in which plaque builds up in the arteries that carry blood to your limbs, causing a restriction of blood flow.
+Although PAD usually affects older adults, it can be a problem for people of many other ages as well.
 One in every 20 people over the age of 50 has PAD.
 Besides age, other risk factors include smoking (even if you have quit), diabetes, high blood pressure or cholesterol, a history of vascular disease, or a history of heart attack or stroke.
 African-Americans are also at higher risk.

 Sometimes, the disease can present without symptoms, so people may not know they have it.
 Other times, the disease can cause serious symptoms that impact the quality of life.